themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 amount of software projects, all of which I am gonna include, except than if being told otherwise, as git submodules to this repository.

+Notes for the first task are being gathered in the
+[Ur PYUSD support](
+  ur-pyusd-support.md)
+page.

 I'd like to remind the jury that it's almost an year now that I livestream the Life and DogeOS development work on my
 [X profile](